dji-sdk/Onboard-SDK-ROS/ReadMe.md

 ## Latest Update

-OSDK-ROS 4.0.0 was released on 8 May 2020.You need to read newest update below the readme to get update information.
+OSDK-ROS 4.0.0 was released on 8 May 2020.You need to read newest update below to get update information.
+Please see the [release notes](https://developer.dji.com/onboard-sdk/documentation/appendix/releaseNotes.html) and [ROS sample setup](https://developer.dji.com/onboard-sdk/documentation/development-workflow/sample-setup.html#ros-onboard-computer) for more information.And We will update [ROS Wiki](http://wiki.ros.org/dji_sdk/) later.

-## newest update
 ### 1. feature
 This 4.0 version releases a feature package: dji_osdk_ros.
 The package contains two different framework's interface.
 OSDK-ROS-obsoleted kept ros3.8.1's interface.
-(__note:We will cancel support for the OSDK-ROS-obsoleted interface in the next version.__)
+(__note:We will cancel support for the OSDK-ROS-obsoleted's interface in the next version.__)

 | **OSDK-ROS4.0 interface**            | **OSDK-ROS-obsoleted interface**            |
 |--------------------------------------|---------------------------------------------|